 "We're on a trajectory here -- with a combination of SD-Branch [software-defined branch], wired and wireless management -- where the cloud manageability offering will be on par or better compared to some of our competitors," said Ash Chowdappa, general manager of Aruba's WLAN products.

 Both products are cloud-based today.
-NetInsight aggregates anonymized data from 300,000 access points (APs) in customer facilities to provide a performance baseline for a variety of Wi-Fi deployments.
+NetInsight aggregates anonymized data from 300,000 access points (APs) in customer facilities to provide a performance baseline for a variety Wi-Fi deployments.
 That lets companies liken how their wireless installations compare with similar ones.

 Combining NetInsight with the Central management suite for wireless network access control [NAC] in the branch will provide a "single common workflow for end-to-end monitoring and management across the whole stack -- SD-Branch, wired and wireless," Chowdappa said.

 The service will also include features from Aruba's User Experience Insight software, which tracks how well a Wi-Fi network is working for users.
 In May, Aruba plans to upgrade User Experience Insight's dashboard, said Partha Narasimhan, Aruba's CTO.
 Aruba is adding support for larger networks and for captive portals, which are the webpages people often have to interact with before getting access to public Wi-Fi.

 Aruba, a Hewlett Packard Enterprise company, runs its cloud-based software on AWS and is talking to Microsoft about adding Azure, Chowdappa said.
 That's because many retail customers balk at storing their data on a competitor's cloud.
 Online retailer Amazon owns AWS.

 "You should not be surprised if you see our cloud offerings getting instantiated outside of AWS in something like Azure in the coming months," Chowdappa said.